risk-first/website/menagerie/Agency-Risk.md

 **Our societies** work in similar ways: in medieval times, a city would have walls, guards and gates to keep out intruders.
 Nowadays, we have customs control, borders and passports.

-We're waking up to the realisation that our software systems need to work the same way:  we have [Firewalls](https://en.wikipedia.org/wiki/Firewall_(computing)) to protect our organisations, we lock down _ports_ on servers to ensure there are the minimum number of doors to guard, we _police_ the servers with monitoring tools and we _guard_ access using passwords and other identification approaches.
+We're waking up to the realisation that our software systems need to work the same way:  we have [Firewalls](https://en.wikipedia.org/wiki/Firewall_(computing)) and we lock down _ports_ on servers to ensure there are the minimum number of _doors_ to guard.
+We _police_ the servers with monitoring tools and we _guard_ access using passwords and other identification approaches.

 [Agency Risk](Agency-Risk) and [Security Risk](Agency-Risk#security-risk) thrive on complexity:  the more complex the systems we create, the more opportunities there are for bad actors to insert themselves and extract their own value.
 The dilemma is, _increasing security_ means increasing [Complexity Risk](Complexity-Risk).
 Secure systems are necessarily more complex than insecure ones.